Outside Help Guidelines

-Editing a video and adding special effects allow students to gain valuable experience using video editing software and to let their creativity shine.
+Editing a video and adding special effects allow students to gain valuable experience using video editing or animation software and to let their creativity shine.
 Here are guidelines for “appropriate advising.”

 - Without doing any work for the actual video, teach students how to (1) use editing software, (2) apply special effects, (3) use animation software, (4) combine video clips, (5) incorporate audio clips or (6) add captions.

-- Encourage students to ask a technology teacher for lessons on using video editing software.
+- Encourage students to ask a technology teacher for lessons on using video editing or animation software.

 - Encourage your team to research or watch instructional videos about the software recommended by MATHCOUNTS.

 - Suggest students practice editing video footage before working on their Math Video Challenge video.

 - Suggest students research a green screen and how it works.